 - (a) the Trust shall use NHS Supply Chain direct award frameworks for procurement of all goods and services unless the Chief Executive or nominated officers deem it inappropriate.
-The decision to use alternative sources must be documented. - (b) if the Trust does not use the NHS Supply Chain-where tenders or quotations are not required, because expenditure is below £20,000, the Trust shall procure goods and services in accordance with procurement procedures approved by the Director of Finance.
+The decision to use alternative sources must be documented. - (b) if the Trust does not use the NHS Supply Chain, the Trust shall procure goods and services in accordance with procurement procedures approved by the Director of Finance.